Ukraine Engagement

 Strengthening civil society in Ukraine

-Empowerment and education programme for and with Ukrainian refugees in Stuttgart, creating opportunities for transfer both within the refugee communities in Germany and in Ukraine.
-Cooperation with the partner city of Khmelnytskyi in the field of mental health.
+An empowerment and education program for and with Ukrainian refugees in Stuttgart, aimed at creating opportunities for knowledge and experience transfer both within refugee communities in Germany and back in Ukraine.
+This initiative includes cooperation with the partner city of Khmelnytskyi, focusing on mental health support.

 Gruppe des Projekts Restart in der Ukraine